 Our national and local organisations all exist to support our worship and witness as a united faith community.
 We are committed to working together and supporting each other using established Quaker practices as set out in Quaker faith & practice.
-We have a responsibility to comply with the law (including, where relevant, charity law and duties as charity trustees) in order to deliver a safe, inclusive and equitable environment for members, attenders, role-holders, employees, and other parties with whom we interact.
-We recognise that the actions of one organisation within our community may have implications for the reputation of other organisations and of the whole Society.
+We have a responsibility to comply with the law (including, where relevant, charity law), and the trustees of the organisations must comply with their duties as charity trustees, in order to deliver a safe, inclusive and equitable environment for members, attenders, role-holders, employees, and other parties with whom we interact.
+We recognise that the actions of one organisations and of the whole Society.